Haida mythology: Raven

 Within Haida mythology, Raven is a central character, as he is for many of the Indigenous peoples of the Americas; see Raven Tales.
 While frequently described as a "trickster", Haidas believe Raven, or Yáahl to be a complex reflection of one's own self.
 Raven can be a magician, a transformer, a potent creative force, ravenous debaucher but always a cultural hero.
 He is responsible for creating Haida Gwaii, releasing the sun from its tiny box and making the stars and the moon.
-In one story he released the first humans from a cockle shell on the beach; in another story, he brought the first humans up out of the ground because he needed to fill up a party he was throwing.
+In one story he released the first humans from a clamshell on the beach; in another story, he brought the first humans up out of the ground because he needed to fill up a party he was throwing.
 Raven stories on one level teach listeners how to live a good life, but usually by counterexample.
 Raven has been described as the greediest, most lecherous and mischievous creature known to the Haida, but at the same time Raven often helps humans in our encounters with other supernatural beings.
 Raven acquired such things as freshwater, salmon and the house for humans.
 Robert Bringhurst has noted that Raven never actually creates anything; he made the world by stealing, exchanging, redistributing, and generally moving things around.